Student Rights and ResponsibilitiesBack To Top

-- The coach, faculty sponsor or director will discuss the circumstances surrounding the misconduct with the Vice President for Student Services and the Vice President for Academic Affairs.
+- The coach, faculty sponsor or director will discuss the circumstances surrounding the misconduct with the Associate Vice President for Student Services and the Vice President for Academic Affairs.
 They will consider factors which might increase or decrease the severity of the actions in which the student was involved.
 The decision of the Associate Vice President for Student Services and the Vice President for Academic Affairs shall be considered final, unless College Suspension or Dismissal is recommended.

 - Nothing herein is designed or intended to limit any other reasonable rules or restrictions placed in force by a coach, director or sponsor.
 In addition, the coach, director or sponsor may take disciplinary action immediately, such as expulsion from a practice or performance, where it is necessary and appropriate.

 Due Process Procedure for Students Recommended for College Expulsion

 The Associate Vice President for Student Services shall send a notice to the student specifying the misconduct for which expulsion is being recommended.